agorf/feed2email/README.md

 * No feeds are fetched and, thus, no email is sent (existing feed entries are considered already seen)
-* `~/.feed2email/state.yml` is created containing the timestamp of when each feed was last fetched
+* `~/.feed2email/history.yml` is created containing processed (seen) entries per feed

-If you want to receive existing entries from a specific feed, you can manually alter the timestamp for that feed in `state.yml` to a value in the past.
-Next time you run feed2email, all entries published past that timestamp will be sent with email.
+If you want to receive existing entries from a specific feed, you can manually delete them from `history.yml`.
+Next time feed2email runs, they will be processed (sent as email).

 You can use [cron][] to run feed2email automatically e.g. once every hour.